ffavela/esets/FLOAT64S.md

 >>>
 ```

-We get a million elements on the `fsample` eset we could use that to
+We get about a million elements on the `fsample` eset we could use
-apply a function like `epsilon` on it and perhaps get a better sense
+that to apply a function like `epsilon` on it and perhaps get a better
-on how `epsilon` behaves throughout the floats.
+sense on how `epsilon` behaves throughout the floats.

 Also, note the following: